lailahamada/Book_Recommendations_system/README.md

 ## Overview

-This project is a **Book Recommendation System** built using Python and Streamlit.
-It leverages a pre-trained KNN model to provide personalized book recommendations based on user ratings and preferences.
+This application is a Book Recommendation System implemented in Python with Streamlit.
+It employs a (KNN) approach constructed dynamically from user rating data to generate tailored book suggestions that match individual preferences.

 ---